Do you have a confined space rescue plan?

 Timing is everything when planning how to respond to future confined space rescue situations.

-Carrying the weight of a person from a confined space is already difficult, but it’s not the most pressing part of the operation.
-The dangers of being trapped in confined spaces are high, meaning survival might be the first thing to think about.
+Carrying a person from a confined space is already difficult, but it’s not the most pressing part of the operation.
+The dangers of being trapped in confined spaces are great, so survival might be the first thing to consider.

-For example, asphyxiation is one of the risks of getting trapped in a confined space.
+For example, asphyxiation is a risk when trapped in a confined space.
 A rescue service might be able to get the victim out of the space, but they also need to do so before these health dangers set in.
 Every minute is precious.

 When you’re coming up with a rescue plan, make sure to ask: realistically, can this plan be carried out in enough time to save a life?